On Tisha B’av one is not supposed to do anything that can be seen as joyful.The following things are therefore forbidden:

 – Studying Torah that does not pertain to Tisha B’av

 – Washing oneself in any way.
-This includes a prohibition against brushing one’s teeth and putting on deodorant.
+This includes a prohibition against brushing one’s teeth.
 However, one may wash their fingers upon waking up.
 If one’s hands become dirty in any way, one can wash whatever part of their hand is dirty.
 If one wishes to bathe a child or wash dishes and their hands will get wet in the process it is permitted to do so.

-One must sit on a low stool until Halachic midday, which in Baltimore will be at 1:13 PM on Tuesday.
+One must sit on a low stool until Halachic midday, which in Baltimore will be at 1:13 PM on Tisha B’av.

 One should not work for the first half of Tisha B’av.
 Ideally, one should not work the entire day.